Filthy home in Montour County leads to charges of child endangerment

 Neighbors say that's nothing compared to what's piled up inside.

-"They need help. they need to clean the place up if they want to live there," neighbor Joe Zeager said.
+"They need help.
+They need to clean the place up if they want to live there," neighbor Joe Zeager said.

-Lucy Mowery lives there with her teenage daughter who uses a wheelchair to get around.
+Lucy Mowery lives there with her teenage daughter, who uses a wheelchair to get around.
 State police were called here a few weeks ago to do a welfare check on the girl.

 According to state police, there was trash stacked to the ceiling and only small aisles to move throughout the trailer.

-Investigators say the 17-year-old girl who has mental and physical disabilities had to sleep on a piece of foam in the hallway because of all the trash.
+Investigators say the 17-year-old girl, who has mental and physical disabilities, had to sleep on a piece of foam in the hallway because of all the trash.

 Joe Zeager lives across the street.

 "In the summer, it's just wrong.
 You can smell it.
-They have a lot of cats and you can smell cat urine"
+They have a lot of cats, and you can smell cat urine."

 Mowery was charged this week with endangering the welfare of her teenage daughter.
 Neighbors say Mowery's other daughter and her 1-year-old grandchild also lived in the home but have since moved.